-Any intervention forcing or motivating a person to abandon his or her internal beliefs (mind-altering substances or treatments, "re-education" by psychiatric or other means restricting personal freedom) would constitute a violation of the freedom of thought.
+Any intervention forcing or motivating a person to abandon his or her internal beliefs (mindaltering substances or treatments, "re-education" by psychiatric or other means restricting personal freedom) would constitute a violation of the freedom of thought.

-If the state takes a stance on questions of religion or worldview, i.e. it gives advantages or disadvantages to certain views instead of ensuring the free formation and flow of ideals, it may also mean a violation of the freedom of thought.^[173] However, the recognition of historical past (and thus referring in the National Avowal to the specific role of Christianity in the case of Hungary) or protecting the cultural footprint of religious heritage does not, in itself, constitute a violation of freedom of thought.^[174] The community dimension of the freedom of religion, that is, the manifestation, practice and teaching of religious conviction jointly with others, enjoys fundamental rights protection, even without recognition by the state.^[175] Article XV^[176] prohibiting discrimination specifically mentions that fundamental rights discrimination based on religious is forbidden.
-The right to the protection of personal data, that is the right of informational self-determination, protects data on religious conviction as special, i.e. sensitive data.^[177]
+If the state takes a stance on questions of religion or worldview, i.e. it gives advantages or disadvantages to certain views instead of ensuring the free formation and flow of ideals, it may also mean a violation of the freedom of thought.
+However, the recognition of historical past (and thus referring in the National Avowal to the specific role of Christianity in the case of Hungary) or protecting the cultural footprint of religious heritage does not, in itself, constitute a violation of freedom of thought.
+The constitute a violation of freedom of thought.

+The community dimension of the freedom of religion, that is, the manifestation, practice and teaching of religious conviction jointly with others, enjoys fundamental rights protection, even without recognition by the state.177 Article XV178 prohibiting discrimination specifically mentions that fundamental rights discrimination based on religious is forbidden.
+The right to enshrined in the edict of Torda, i.e. the religious self-determination of a community, can be interpreted as one of the predecessors of modern democracy that gained general recognition, in the course of historical development, by Western civilisations and which can be rightly regarded as one of the fundamental values of Christian Europe."